russelldj/SmokeDetectorOptimization/README.md

 All the algorithms are in `SDOptimizer.py`

 ## Setup
-When you clone do `git clone --recurse-submodules https://github.com/russelldj/SmokeDetectorOptimization.git` This will include the Platypus multiobjective optimizer library.
+When you clone do `git clone --recurse-submodules https://github.com/russelldj/SmokeDetectorOptimization.git` This will include the code which does all the optimization.
-The you will need to `cd Platypus` to enter the directory and execute `python setup.py develop` to make the library accessible.
+The you will need to `cd detector-placement-module` to enter the directory and execute `python setup.py develop` to make the library accessible.

 You will also need to install a variety of packages.
 Chief among them are `jupyter`, `scipy`, `matplotlib`, `pandas`, and likely some others.
 They can be installed with the command `pip install <library>` or, if conda is installed `conda install <library>`.
 `tqdm` is easiest to install using `pip install tqdm`

+In the future I will provide a requirements.txt file which helps install all the dependencies.

 ## Useful tricks
 Some constants are stored in `SDOptimizer/constants.py`.